Minimally Invasive Total Hip Replacement

 What happens during total hip replacement?

-- You will receive general or spinal anesthesia so that you’ll sleep through the surgery and won’t feel any pain or discomfort during the procedure.
-(Or you may receive local anesthesia and a medicine to relax you while keeping you awake.)
+- You will get general or spinal anesthesia so that you’ll sleep through the surgery and won’t feel any pain or discomfort during the procedure.
+(Or you may get local anesthesia and a medicine to relax you while keeping you awake.)

 - A healthcare professional will carefully watch your vital signs, like your heart rate and blood pressure, during the surgery.